nesi/alphafold2-on-mahuika/docs/5_visualisation.md

 ## **Visualisation Script**

-We provide a modified python script (`visualize_alphafold_results.py`) created by [VIB Belgium](https://elearning.bits.vib.be/courses/alphafold/lessons/alphafold-on-the-hpc/topic/alphafold-outputs/) to extract pLDDT, PAE and MSA visualisations (inspired by ColabFold code).
+We provide a modified version of a python script (`visualize_alphafold_results.py`) created by [VIB Belgium](https://elearning.bits.vib.be/courses/alphafold/lessons/alphafold-on-the-hpc/topic/alphafold-outputs/) to extract pLDDT, PAE and MSA visualisations (inspired by ColabFold code).

 !!! quote ""